-Year 2023 2025 2027 2029 Reserves at start of year 5.11 4.11 3.11 2.11 Additional reserves to maintain 7-year landbank of 3.5 mt - - 0.39 1.39
+Year 2024 2026 2028 2030 Reserves at start of year 4.92 3.92 2.92 1.92 Additional reserves to maintain 7-year landbank of 3.5 mt - - 0.58 1.58

-- 61. To inform the preparation of the SMP and PADPD the MPA reviewed potential mineral zones (PMZ) across the county for both soft sand and sharp sand and gravel.
-In total 51 PMZs were identified as holding reserves of soft sand estimated at 193 mt, of which some 5.63 mt were allocated for extraction in the PADPD. - 62.
+- 62. To inform the preparation of the SMCS and PADPD the MPA reviewed potential mineral zones (PMZ) across the county for both soft sand and sharp sand and gravel.
+In total 51 PMZs were identified as holding reserves of soft sand estimated at 193 mt, of which some 5.63 mt were allocated for extraction in the PADPD. - 63.
 There remains a theoretical soft sand reserve of some 187.63 mt in Surrey, distributed across Guildford, Waverley, Mole Valley and Tandridge.
-A small reserve of soft sand was also identified in Runnymede. - 63.
-Much of the remaining reserve of soft sand occurs within the existing boundaries of the Surrey Hills AONB.
-If extraction within the AONB were to be ruled out the remaining reserve would reduce to some 28.03 mt. - 64.
-A review of the boundary of the Surrey Hills AONB commenced in 2021, which is expected to result in additional areas of land being covered by extensions to the existing AONB boundary.
-Based on work undertaken for the county council in 2013, which identified areas suitable for inclusion within an extended AONB, the soft sand reserves that would be found outside the extended AONB would reduce to some 17.83 mt.
+A small reserve of soft sand was also identified in Runnymede. - 64.
+Much of the remaining reserve of soft sand occurs within the existing boundaries of the Surrey Hills National Landscape.
+If extraction within the National Landscape were to be ruled out the remaining reserve would reduce to some 28.03 mt. - 65.
+A review of the boundary of the Surrey Hills National Landscape commenced in 2021 which identified candidate extension areas, some of which have now been recommended for inclusion within this designation.
+Based on work undertaken for the county council in 2023 which considered areas for inclusion within an extended designation and their potential to impact the county's primary aggregate resources, an extended Surrey Hills National Landscape may reduce soft sand resources to some 17.83 mt.
+However, not all this remaining resource would be viable for extraction owing to a range of other land-use planning constraints including proximity to sensitive receptors and environmental designations.